nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

-### Deleting a person : `delete`
+### Deleting specific entries : `delete`

-Deletes the specified person from the address book.
+Removes the specified modules, module subgroup, student or professor profile from the system.

+Format:

-Format: `delete INDEX`
+`delete m/MODULECODE [o/OPTION]`

-* Deletes the person at the specified `INDEX`.
+* Deletes the module with the specified `MODULECODE`.
-* The index refers to the index number shown in the displayed person list.
+* The module must already exist in the system.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
+* Option is optional, and can take the following values:
+  - `ALL` -> Delete everything associated with the module, including profiles.
+  - `MOD` -> Delete only the module
+  - `PROF` -> Delete the Professor associated with the module.
+* If the option field is left blank, the `MOD` setting is assumed.

+Example:
+* `delete m/CS2107` removes the "CS2107" module only.

+`delete m/MODULECODE g/GROUPCODE [o/OPTION]`
+* Deletes the subgroup specified by `GROUPCODE`, within the module specified by `MODULECODE`.
+* Option is optional, and can take the following values:
+    - `ALL` -> Delete everything associated with the group, including profiles.
+    - `GROUP` -> Delete only the relevant subgroup
+* If the option field is left blank, the `GROUP` setting is assumed.
+* Both the module and the subgroup must already exist in the system.

+Example:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `delete m/CS2107 g/T04` removes the T04 subgroup from the CS2107 module.

-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+`delete n/STUDENTNAME`
+* Deletes the student profile specified by `STUDENTNAME`.
+If there are multiple matches, a prompt to specify which profile to delete will appear.

+Example: `delete n/Alan Tan` will remove the profile associated with Alan Tan.
+If there are multiple profiles associated with this name, a list will appear prompting you to specify which profile to delete.

+`delete n/PROFNAME`
+* Deletes the professor profile specified by `PROFNAME`.
+If there are multiple matches, a prompt to specify which profile to delete will appear.

+Example: `delete n/Martin Henz` will remove the profile associated with Martin Henz.
+If there are multiple profiles associated with this name, a list will appear prompting you to specify which profile to delete.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.